 4. Time will kill your marks.

 It is your class 12th.
 You will never see the school again in your life and, believe me, you will never study again with such enthusiasm as you are doing right now.
-So, why not make this preparation more beautiful and smart by applying time management on it?
+So, why not make this preparation more beautiful and smart by applying time management to it?

 So, let me explain some important key points of time management for board exam preparation.